reef-technologies/handbook/docs/Code_conventions.md

 Always mention the license of the source code which is copied.

+### Package naming (package, repository, etc.)

+For consistency, use exactly the same package name, written using `kebab-case`, everywhere (e.g. github repo name, PyPI dist name).
+Use exactly same name, but with `_` instead of `-` for package name in Python code and other place where `-` is not allowed.

 ### Don't use stuff from forbidden technology list without prior discussion

 See the next section